Edinburgh / Attractions / Old Town & The Royal Mile

 The Mary King's Close is a gated alleyway at the end of the Royal Mile, named after merchant Mary King.
 The alley was King's private property and closed to the public.
 The Close was partly destroyed by the building of the Royal Exchange.
 Today, the building is known for myths and urban legends, in which ghosts and murders reign supreme.
 Scientifically, this phenomenon has been explained by the fact that the building was located near a polluted swamp, the fumes of which caused hallucinations.
 The famous ghost tours of Edinburgh still depart from this place (more info & bookings Mary King's Close Tours).

-More about Mary King's Close
+Mary King's Close Tickets

 8. Museum of Childhood